 "I feel like my screen time has increased which I don’t like because I think it is detrimental to my productivity and general well-being" - Adult student

 "My TV screen time has deceased but phone & laptop screen time has increased.
 I've tried to use it in a positive way, to do online courses & set up an online business.
 It's also been great for keeping in contact with family and friends & I've grown" - Adult Student

 Let's answer some of those key screen time questions we mentioned at the start of our blog...

-Too much screen time symptoms are, on the most part, easy to spot, but also difficult to categorise as screen time effects, as most are common with other causes too.
+Too much screen time symptoms are, on the most part, easy to spot, but also difficult to categorise as 'screen time' effects, as most are common in other causes too.

-Overstimulation is one of the first signs of screen time effects, sign traits include aggression, crying, can't sit still, emotional shutdown, irritability, defiant behaviour.
+Overstimulation is one of the first signs of screen time effects, traits include: aggression, crying, can't sit still, emotional shutdown, irritability, defiant behaviour.
 These signs can also have many other causes and screen time may just exacerbate that cause.